I had written earlier about how to use research to understand pains and problems of your customers.

-Once you understand the pains and problems of your audience you can use the above framework to write the brandscript.
+Once you understand the pains and problems of your audience you can use the StoryBrand framework to write the brandscript.

 Michael Lukaszewski shares with us what he learnt at the StoryBrand Workshop with Donald Miller.
-This offers insights into how the StoryBrand works.
+This offers some great insights into how the StoryBrand works.

-A simple search on Google Images for “brandscript” gives us some more details of the StoryBrand.
+A simple search on Google Images for “StoryBrand brandscript” gives us some more details.

 Prior to using the brandscript framework, one of the techniques we used for writing web copy, was Ray Edward’s PASTOR rule.

-In fact, what we learnt is that if you mix some of the elements of PASTOR with Donald Miller’s brandscript, you will end up compelling copy.
+In fact, what we learnt is that if you mix some of the elements of PASTOR with Donald Miller’s StoryBrand brandscript, you will end up with compelling copy.

 P - your customer’s pain/ problem/ need